maxxNcode/say-to-go/README.md

 4. **360° View Not Available**
    - Some locations have limited or no street-level imagery (like the Great Wall of China)
    - The app now automatically finds nearby cities with available imagery
-   - Try nearby areas using the "Next Near Area" button
+   - Try nearby areas using the "Near Area" button
    - **Check that your Mapillary API token is valid and properly configured**

 ### Network Issues